 Insole socks are normally made from a soft leather or fabric (often the same material that was used for the lining) and foam padding.
 We sell insock foam here.

 The main difference between sneakers and other styles of footwear is the sole.
-You can purchase sneaker soles from our online supply shop.
+You can purchase sneaker soles from our online supply shop or Etsy online.
 To attach the sole you will need a Hole punch, Awl, Speedy Stitcher and strong Waxed Thread (around 1mm thick).
 We also find using a ‘curved needle’ and ‘crochet hook’ very helpful for some of the fiddly bits.